Dynamoid/dynamoid/README_transact.md

 ### Create items
 Items can be created inside of a transaction.
 The hash key and range key, if applicable, are used to determine uniqueness.
-Creating will fail with Aws::DynamoDB::Errors::TransactionCanceledException if an item already exists unless skip_existence_check is true.
+Creating will fail with Aws::DynamoDB::Errors::TransactionCanceledException if an item already exists.
 This example creates a user with a  unique id and unique email address by creating 2 items.
 An additional item is upserted in the same transaction.
 Upserts will update updated_at but will not create created_at.